-- the rate of increase in labor costs, medical costs, and material costs that underlie insured risks; - development of risk associated with our expanding producer relationships and our growth in new states or states where we currently have small market share; and - impact of changes in laws or regulations.
+- the rate of increase in labor costs, medical costs, and material costs that underlie insured risks; - development of risk associated with our expanding producer relationships and our growth in new states or states where we currently have small market share; and - · impact of changes in laws or regulations.

 The estimation process for determining the liability for unpaid loss and settlement expense inherently results in adjustments each year for claims incurred (but not paid) in preceding years.
 Negative amounts reported for claims incurred related to prior years are a result of claims being settled for amounts less than originally estimated (favorable development).
-Positive amounts reported for claims incurred related to prior years are a result of claims being settled for amounts greater than originally estimated (unfavorable development).
-For the years ended December 31, 2016 and 2015, we experienced favorable development of \$1.3 million and \$0.5 million, respectively.
+Positive amounts reported for claims incurred related to prior years are a result of claims being settled to prior years are a result of claims being settled to prior years are a result of claims being settled for amounts greater than originally estimated (unfavorable development).
+For the years ended December 31, 2017 and 2016, we experienced favorable development of \$0.8 million and \$1.3 million, respectively.

 Potential for variability in our reserves is evidenced by this development.
-As further illustration of reserve variability, we initially estimated unpaid loss and settlement expense net of reinsurance at the end of 2015 at \$41.9 million.
-As of December 31, 2016, that reserve was re-estimated at \$40.6 million, which is \$1.3 million, or 3.1%, lower than the initial estimate.
+As further illustration of reserve variability, we initially estimated unpaid loss and settlement expense net of reinsurance at the end of 2016 at \$40.7 million.
+As of December 31, 2017, that amount was re-estimated at \$39.9 million, which is \$0.8 million, or 2.0%, lower than the initial estimate.

 As discussed earlier, the estimation of our reserves is based on several actuarial methods, each of which incorporates many quantitative assumptions.
 The judgment of the actuary plays an important role in selecting among various loss development factors and selecting the appropriate method, or combination of methods, to use for a given accident year.
 The ranges presented above represent the expected variability around the actuarially determined central estimate.
-The total range around our actuarially determined estimate varies from (1.9)% to 11.5%.
-As shown in the table below, since 2011 the variance in our originally estimated accident year loss reserves has ranged from (4.0%) deficient to 12.0% redundant as of December 31, 2016.
+The total range around our actuarially determined estimate varies from (6.2)% to 7.0%.
+As shown in the table below, since 2012 the variance in our originally estimated accident year loss reserves has ranged from (10.6%) deficient to 12.9% redundant as of December 31, 2017.